 - Climate for Transfer at 4-Year Institutions

 The Web Survey can be administered either with your campus managing the email notification process, or for ease of use, you can elect to have HERI manage the email notifications to students.
-Our web portal allows you to select email notification and reminder dates, customize “welcome” and “thank you” pages, customize email notifications, and upload your additional questions.
-Throughout the administration, you can monitor your response rate and adjust email reminder text as needed.
-Your survey data updates in real time, so you can download your preliminary data file at any point to analyze early responses.
+Our web portal allows campus representatives to select email notification and reminder dates, customize “welcome” and “thank you” pages, customize email notifications, and upload custom questions.
+Throughout the administration, campus representatives can monitor their response rates and adjust email reminder text as needed.
+The preliminary survey data and response rate reports update in real time, so campus representatives can download their preliminary data files at any point to analyze early responses.

 Web Survey Features